Donearm/Scientia/content/hobbies/Games.md

 ```

 Increase the FOV value according to your preference.
 The default is 90.
 100 is recommended for 16:10 displays, and 105 is recommended for 16:9 displays.

+## Steam

+### Add anotehr installation path to Steam library

+1. Launch Steam with the -console option on the command line
+2. Click the Console tab that will have appeared now
+3. Run the command `library_folder_add /path_to_your_folder/`
+4. The output should be: `Mounted path /path_to_your_folder/`

 ## The Elder Scrolls Online